Parking Challenges Being Addressed

-Demand for parking at William P. Hobby Airport (HOU) is currently at an all-time high, and the availability crunch is especially noticeable during high travel periods such as the summer break.
+Demand for parking at William P. Hobby Airport (HOU) is currently at an all-time high, and the availability crunch is especially noticeable due to the heavy holiday travel season.

 Parking lots at Hobby Airport are periodically reaching capacity and this includes both the covered parking garage (located immediately north of the terminal building) and the nearby ecopark surface parking lot.

 In an effort to minimize the potential difficulties associated with this high demand, the Houston Airport System (HAS) is taking two key steps; real time parking availability is being posted on the airport’s website fly2houston.com, and a new multi-level parking garage is being constructed immediately adjacent to the existing garage.

 The airport system’s “Know Before You Go” campaign is encouraging customers to visit the airport’s website to check parking availability prior to leaving their home.
 This data is updated on a real-time basis and offers an accurate picture of when the airport’s parking lots are at or near capacity.

 • If the Web site indicates that parking lots are at or near capacity, consider a drop-off option (public transportation, car or shuttle service or relying on friends and/or family for a ride).

 • Hobby Airport allows reservations for its valet parking lot that guarantees a space will be available upon arrival at the confirmed time; visit fly2houston.com/houvaletparking for more information.